adamdjbrett/doctrineofdiscovery.org/_posts/2023-03-03-animals-doctrine-discovery.md

 With a wingspan of over 9 feet, condors fly the highest of all birds and for this reason the Yurok see them as spiritual beings and entrust them to carry their prayers to the Creator.

 "Condors are necessary for our world be be whole" said Tiana Williams-Clausen, tribal member of the Yurok Nation and Director of the Yurok Tribe Wildlife Department.
 Her work raising and releasing condors bridges Western science and Traditional Indigenous Knowledge in remarkable ways.
-"A lot of the things that impacted them,also impacted us as tribal people," she said at a recent wildlife conference and went on to explain their similar fates: loss of homeland, massacres, loss of large mammals such as deer, bear, elk, and whales.
+"A lot of the things that impacted them, also impacted us as tribal people," she said at a recent wildlife conference and went on to explain their similar fates: loss of homeland, massacres, loss of large mammals such as deer, bear, elk, and whales.
 Even exposure to toxins such as lead in bullets, poison, and the insecticide DDT parallels the Yurok peoples struggles with alcohol, drug addiction, and disease, she added.

 Settlers in search of gold first rushed into Yurok territory around 1849.
 Logging followed, devastating the forests.
 Miners committed massacres that were genocidal in scale.
 Missionaries and government agencies forced Yurok children into residential boarding schools.
 During this war of extermination, both Yurok and condors were close to being eliminated.
 In 1910 the Yurok population was under 700.
 Today, they are the largest tribe in California with more than 5,500 members.
 In 1982 only 22 condors were left.
 Today, their population is 537 with more than half living in the wild.